wp-plugins/cp-contact-form-with-paypal/README.txt

 Very Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support

-= 1.1.3 =
+= 1.1.4 =
-* Update to generate the IPN addres with HTTPS if available.
-* Security update for SQL queries (vulnerability was found by Joaquin Ramirez Martinez with the help Christian Mondragon Uriel Zarate)
-* Fixed bug that caused double emails
-* Fixed issues with WP sites not configured in the default folders
+* Fixed bug in https detection.
+* Improved documentation.
+* Improved debug messages to get feedback.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support